jansmolders86/mediacenterjs/README.md

 This application will run on Windows and Linux based systems.
 There will be a specific Linux distro for raspberry pi using a kiosk, debian distro.

+Basic featurelist:
+ .
+Multiple apps like youtube, weather stopify etc.
+ .
+Movie database with information and playback
+ .
+Music database with information and playback
+ .
+TV show database with information and playback
+ . easy to use app framework

 For questions/contributions feel free to email me at: jansmolders86@gmail.com this application uses the GNU General Public License.
 See <http://www.gnu.org/licenses/>.
 Copyright (C) 2013 - Jan Smolders